Political Bias in LLMs: Unaligned Moral Values in Agent-centric Simulations: Background

+\paragraph{LLMs as synthetic characters} The usage of LLMs as human simulacra (representation) began with the application as non-player characters (NPCs) in a Sims-style game world to simulate interpersonal communication and day-to-day lives \citep{park2023generative}.
+The application of LLMs as synthetic characters has expanded beyond gaming environments into various fields of social science research \citep{argyle2023out}.
+Those disciplines already started to use these models as a replacement in social studies, arguing that conditioning through prompting causes the systems to accurately emulate response distributions from a variety of human subgroups \citep{argyle2023out}.
 While these applications show promise, they also raise significant methodological and ethical questions.
-The reliability and validity of using LLMs to represent human behavior and cognition are still subjects of debate.
-Current research raises concerns about potential biases in the training data leading to misrepresentation of certain groups or viewpoints \cite{abi21, hut20}.
-Furthermore, the use of LLMs as replacements for human participants in social research raises ethical considerations about informed consent and the potential for misuse or misinterpretation of results.
+Current research raises concerns about potential biases in the training data leading to misrepresentation of certain groups or viewpoints \citep{abid2021persistent, hutchinson2020social}.
 Without a deeper understanding of the model's representations of ideologies, we risk oversimplifying complex human behaviors and social dynamics.
-Especially as these approaches \cite{arg23} ignore that LLMs the lack of embodiment in the physical world.
-This disembodied nature means they lack the grounding in physical reality – expressed by cultural contexts, physical environments, and interpersonal relationships – that shapes human cognition, perception, and decision-making \cite{hus12}.
-LLMs exist in a purely digital realm divorced from these foundational social experiences.
-This fundamental disconnect from the social world may limits their ability to truly emulate human-like intelligence in complex social interactions.
-We argue that fundamental research is necessary before replacing humans with LLMs in social sciences.
+Especially as these approaches \citep{argyle2023out} ignore that LLMs lack embodiment in the physical world.
+This disembodied nature means they lack the grounding in physical reality – expressed by cultural contexts, physical environments, and interpersonal relationships – that shapes human cognition, perception, and decision-making \citep{hussein2012sapir}.